04.07.2019 / 17:45

-Need for installation is one of the main differences between Native apps and PWAs.
+The need for installation is one of the main differences between Native apps and PWAs.
 If you have decided to develop a Native app you will have to place it in the marketplace so your audience can get it.
-Presence of the application on the Home screen of a phone makes your product recognizable among customers and even among competitors.
+The presence of the application on the Home screen of a phone makes your product recognizable among customers and even among competitors.
 On the other hand, the ability to use PWA without installation saves phone memory and relieves its product owner of app stores’ administrative responsibilities.
 PWA is more flexible as a user decides whether to add it on the Home screen by himself.
 The newest Android versions even offer to install PWA directly to your device.

 While Native apps are limited to Android and iOS devices, PWAs are cross-platform and can be accessed by URL.
 It makes product sharing simpler and increases its potential to appear in the search engines.
-PWAs are tracked with a traditional SEO, so you can influence on its ranking with keywords and other optimization tools.
-For optimization in app stores you need to use specific ASO (App Store Optimization) approach.
+PWAs are tracked with a traditional SEO, so you can influence its ranking with keywords and other optimization tools.
+For optimization in app stores, you need to use specific ASO (App Store Optimization) approach.
 Both mobile applications and PWAs can be partly used offline.

 Android and iOS are leading platforms in UI and UX design, so cross-platform PWA will never provide you with the Native app performance.
-As Native apps are built using core programming language of a specific platform they provide users with a convenient navigation and a great working speed.
+As Native apps are built using the core programming language of a specific platform they provide users with convenient navigation and great working speed.
 However, PWA can give to your audience an app-like experience and more responsive design compared to regular web sites.
 It also delivers content to users faster thanks to service workers.

 - Feature set

 Android and iOS applications allow you to implement more specific features.
 For example, PWA is useless if Bluetooth capabilities like geofencing are crucial.
 Native apps easily connect with various phone features like camera, contacts, calendar and so on.
 PWA has some restrictions similar to web sites that means you can make just several connections through API like social media logins.
-Native apps also win in terms of security, as they allow to built a number of security measures like multi-factor verification and certificate pinning.
+Native apps also win in terms of security, as they allow to build a number of security measures like multi-factor verification and certificate pinning.

 - Resources optimization

 PWA development is more cost-effective in comparison to Native apps thanks to cross-platform ability.
 If you already have a website you want to transform into PWA, it can be configured with the help of specific tools instead of development from scratch.
-Apps’ overflowing in the markets has lead to the high competition reducing likelihood of your app to be noticed.
+Apps’ overflowing in the markets has led to high competition reducing the likelihood of your app to be noticed.
 With PWA you don’t have to submit the application in store and waste time for its approval.